praekelt/mote/docs/pattern.rst

 It is worth noting that the indentation of the button inside of the ``code-example`` tag is not an accident.
 Indentation is treated as part of the pre-formatted text.

+A useful trick is to use ``{% render_element element.aspect.atoms.button %}`` in place of manually writing the markup into the code block.

 Dummy Data
 --------------